ViennaTools/ViennaPS/README.md

 For full documentation, visit [ViennaPS Documentation](https://viennatools.github.io/ViennaPS/).

+> [!NOTE]
+> The PyPI distribution of ViennaPS does **not include optional GPU acceleration via NVIDIA OptiX** due to licensing incompatibility.
+This functionality must be built manually after accepting the OptiX license from NVIDIA.

 ## Releases
 Releases are tagged on the master branch and available in the [releases section](https://github.com/ViennaTools/ViennaPS/releases).